Mouzaki

 Mouzaki (Μουζάκι) is a town and a municipality in the northwestern part of the Karditsa regional unit, Greece.
 Mouzaki is located on the southwestern edge of the Thessalian plain, where the river Pamisos descends from the Agrafa mountains.
 It is 17 km southwest of Trikala and 24 km northwest of Karditsa.
 The Greek National Road 30 (Arta - Trikala - Karditsa - Volos) passes north of the town.

-In 2020, Mouzaki was heavily effected by the medicane known as Cyclone Ianos.
+In 2020, Mouzaki was heavily affected by the medicane known as Cyclone Ianos.
 The town was flooded for several days.

 Municipality

 The municipality Mouzaki was formed at the 2011 local government reform by the merger of the following 3 former municipalities, that became municipal units: